‘Talking, counting, blinking, noting’, 16mm film as a collaborative action

 * Title is taken from an essay by curator João Ribas on the artists João Maria Gusmão & Pedro Paiva, in their publication ‘The Sleeping Hippopotamus and the Missing Eskimo‘, Arguer Kunsthaus/Kölnischer Kunstverein, Verlag der Buchhandlung Walther Köning, Köln, 2016, page 95

-With thanks to Anne Petrie at Creative Scotland, Emma Balkind, Alex Millar, Leah Millar, Nathalie de Briey, Wendy Kirkup, Rowan Markson, Rosie Roberts, Anne-Marie Copestake, Richard Taylor.
+With thanks to Anne Petrie at Creative Scotland, and made with the participation of Emma Balkind, Alex Millar, Leah Millar, Nathalie de Briey, Wendy Kirkup, Rowan Markson, Anne-Marie Copestake, Richard Taylor among others.
 Thank you to Bea Haut, artist/filmmaker at the University of East London.
 (In addition thank you to Ewen Cunningham, Apiary Manager at the Dunblane and Stirling Beekeepers Association.)

 Episode 1, w/ artist and writer Emma Balkind, Glasgow July 2019, research images, 29 June 2019, posting soon, reversal and black-and-white